Skip to main content

 console.log("Prompts updated");

-const prompts = await session.connector.listPrompts();
+const prompts = await session.listPrompts();

 // Update your UI or cache